ghaiklor/passport-google-plus-token/README.md

 ### Configure Strategy

-The Google Plus authentication strategy authenticates users using a Google Plus account and OAuth2 access tokens.
+The Google Plus authentication strategy authenticates users using a Google Plus account and OAuth 2.0 tokens.
-The strategy requires a `verify` callback, which accepts accessToken, refreshToken, profile and calls `done` providing a user, as well as `options` specifying a clientID and clientSecret.
+The strategy requires a `verify` callback, which accepts these credentials and calls `next` providing a user, as well as `options` specifying a app ID and app secret.

 ```javascript
 passport.use(new GooglePlusTokenStrategy({